Westend, Espoo: History

 The goal of the planning of Westend was to create a high-quality marine villa town in southern Espoo.
 Particular attention was paid to environmental planning and comfort.

 Before southern Espoo was heavily developed in the latter part of the 20th century, the village of Hirböle occupied the area, at least since the 17th century.
-The village of Hirböle received a Finnish name Hiirala later on, and the names survive in some street names (Hiiralantie, Hirbölevägen).
+The village of Hirböle received the Finnish name Hiirala later on, and the names survive in some street names (Hiiralantie, Hirbölevägen).
 There are also old trenches in the area near the border between Westend and Haukilahti, built during the First World War for defending Helsinki from a possible German invasion.

 The Westend area was owned and planned by the lord of the Hagalund manor, Licentiate of Medicine and tennis champion Arne Grahn, and a park avenue has been named after him.
 The planning was done by Ragnar Gustafsson in 1934.
 The street map of Westend still remains mostly identical to Gustafsson's 1930s plan.
 New construction in Westend has occurred mostly by dismantling old buildings, so the old street map plan has been preserved.

-Development of Westend is closely connected to the Tapiola garden city built to the north of Westend.
+The development of Westend is closely connected to the Tapiola garden city built to the north of Westend.
 In 1945 Grahn commissioned Otto-Iivari Meurman to design a similar plan for a "city" of about 12 thousand inhabitants to be built on the Hagalund lands, and in the early 1950s he sold the area to the Väestöliitto federation, which bought it for the new Asuntosäätiö foundation.
 The structure of Westend was based on Meurman's ideal of an English garden city, whereas the development of Tapiola was done by the leader of Asuntosäätiö Heikki von Hertzen and younger architects (Aarne Ervi, Viljo Revell, Markus Tavio), targeting a new urban vision.

-The Westend area was built starting from the 1930s.
+The Westend area was built starting in the 1930s.
 Grahn commissioned the Westend tennis hall with two indoor tennis courts and eight outdoor courts.
 The fencing events of the 1952 Olympic Games were hosted in the Westend tennis hall.
 In 1949 Grahn sold the hall to the Central Association of Agricultural Producers, and the hall served as a school building.
 After the Olympics, the Central Association received a new education centre and the tennis hall returned to its original use.
-In the late 1960s the tennis hall served as a primary school.
+In the late 1960s, the tennis hall served as a primary school.
 The hall was destroyed in a fire in 1967.
 In the 1970s the Westend area attracted wealthy people and Westend became one of the most expensive places in the entire country of Finland to live in.
 Most of the new apartments in Westend were built from the 1970s to the 1990s.
 The apartments in the area are divided fairly evenly between different building types, the most common type being small detached houses.